 Propagation

 The divided section should contain healthy leaves and roots.
-Plant it in an ideal place, and new plants will gradually grow.

 Is Foxtail fern toxic?